hakimel/reveal.js/plugin/audio-slideshow/README.md

 Read me
 ===============

+A plugin for easy audio playback and recording for reveal.js.
+Check out the live [demo](http://www.faculty.jacobs-university.de/agoel/audio-slideshow/).

 ### Configuration

 When initializing reveal you have to set the ```autoSlide``` value, the ```audioPrefix``` and ```audioSuffix``` value, include the plugins, and set keyboard shortcuts as specified below.